cognitedata/dotnet-simulator-utils/docfx_project/docs/create-connector.md

 cognite:
     project: ${COGNITE_PROJECT}
-    # This is for Microsoft Entra as an IdP, to use a different provider,
+    # This is for Microsoft Entra as an IdP.
+To use a different provider:
     # set implementation: Basic, and use token-url instead of tenant.
     # See the example config for the full list of options.
     idp-authentication:
         # Directory tenant
         tenant: ${COGNITE_TENANT_ID}
-        # Application Id
+        # Application ID
         client-id: ${COGNITE_CLIENT_ID}
         # Client secret
         secret: ${COGNITE_CLIENT_SECRET}
-        # List of resource scopes, ex:
+        # List of resource scopes.
+Example:
         # scopes:
         #   - https://api.cognitedata.com/.default
         scopes: